 - 3. The RIDEM, GSO, NEAMAP, and NMFS bottom trawl surveys are all conducted for research purposes and are also used to inform stock assessments and other fisheries management decisions.
 The RIDEM survey is conducted in Rhode Island state waters but does not include survey stations within the state waters surrounding Block Island.
-The GSO survey has been run by URI since 1959, and is the longest continuous record of fish and invertebrate relative abundance in Rhode Island.
-The NEAMAP survey is also unique in that a fisherman conducts the survey, using gear designed by fishermen and drawing upon advice from local fishermen about which of the randomly-selected survey stations in a given area are towable.
-In all cases, the purpose of these surveys is to assess the overall occurrence of fisheries resources in the area, not to compare relative occurrence or abundance at specific sites. - 4.
+The GSO survey has been run by URI since 1959, and is the longest continuous record of fish and invertebrate relative abundance in Rhode Island.7 The NEAMAP survey is also unique in that a fisherman conducts the survey, using gear designed by fishermen and drawing upon advice from local fishermen about which of the randomly-selected survey stations in a given area are towable.8 In all cases, the purpose of these surveys is to assess the overall occurrence of fisheries resources in the area, not to compare relative occurrence or abundance at specific sites. - 4.
 Bottom trawl surveys, which employ the use of otter trawls, are used for this baseline characterization because they provide the only consistent record of fish abundance.
 However, while bottom trawl surveys are appropriate for sampling demersal and some pelagic species, they may not accurately characterize the occurrence of some pelagics, shellfish and crustaceans.
 Moreover, bottom trawl surveys do not sample untrawlable bottom types of high habitat complexity, which may include moraines and other rocky areas.
 For these reasons, this baseline characterization does not provide insight into all habitats of importance as well as several recreational species of importance (see list above).
-It should also be noted that site-specific surveys employing multiple gear types will be required as part of the permitting process for future developments within the Ocean SAMP area; see Section 560, Policies and Standards, for further discussion. - 5.
+It should also be noted that site-specific surveys employing multiple gear types will be required as part of the permitting process for future developments within the SAMP area; see Section 560, Policies and Standards, for further discussion. - 5.
 The baseline characterization focused on 29 finfish, shellfish, and crustacean species and assessed species abundance and biomass.
-Baseline characterization species included the above-mentioned commercially and recreationally targeted species, with the exception of some pelagics (e.g. tunas) which are not adequately sampled in bottom trawl surveys.
-This analysis also included several "Species of Concern" (see Section 510.5) which are present in the Ocean SAMP area and adequately sampled through bottom trawl surveys.
+Baseline characterization species included the above-mentioned commercially and recreationally targeted species, with the exception of some pelagics (i.e. tunas) which are not adequately sampled in bottom trawl surveys.
+This analysis also included several "Species of Concern" (see section 510.5) which are present in the SAMP area and adequately sampled through bottom trawl surveys.
+Spiny dogfish were also included in this analysis as they are abundant and ecologically important in the SAMP area, and are the only RI DEM quota-managed species which are adequately sampled in bottom trawl surveys but not already included here.
 Abundance and biomass for these species were assessed for the spring and fall seasons in aggregate and for each individual species.
 Survey data were aggregated by calculating the survey catch weight (biomass) for each survey by dividing the catch per tow (weight) by the area of each tow.
 Survey biomass units are milligrams per square meter (mg / m2).
 The purpose of these calculations was to allow for comparison between the surveys.
 However, these calculations do not account for all differences between the surveys, and results show that relative biomass estimates nonetheless vary significantly between the surveys (Bohaboy et al. 2010).
 See Appendix A for further details on data sources and methodology.